Sodiq Yusuff

-Sodiq Olamide Yusuff (born May 19, 1993) is a Nigerian–American mixed martial artist who competes in the Ultimate Fighting Championship (UFC) in the Featherweight division.
-As of December 13, 2022, he is #12 in the UFC featherweight rankings.
+Sodiq Olamide Yusuff (born May 19, 1993) is a Nigerian-American professional mixed martial artist who currently competes in the Lightweight division of the Ultimate Fighting Championship (UFC).

 Background

 Being born in Lagos, Nigeria, his father is from Ibadan while his mother was born in Lagos.
 He grew up in a polygamist community, with his father having four wives, and the four of them lived together as a unit.
 Yusuff claims he is one of 16 children in the family, with four siblings with his birth mother.
 When he was nine years old, his mother took him and his younger brother to the United States.
 His extended family has never visited the United States and is still living in Nigeria, having a hard time getting visas.

 Yusuff attributed his fascination in battle during his formative years to anime, which led to his MMA career.

 Mixed martial arts career

 Early career

 At Shogun Fights 14, where he made his MMA debut, he defeated Alvin Mercer by second-round TKO.
 Yusuff won against his next three opponents, including Chuka Willis and John Ramirez.
 Then, in round one of CFFC 66, he eliminated Vladim Ogar.
 At Titan FC 47, he competed against Luis Gomez for the Featherweight Championship and was defeated in the opening frame.
 At Brave CF 10, Yusuff won his lone fight with Brave Combat Federation by first-round TKO over Ireland's Dylan Tuke.